pooya-mohammadi/face-detection-flask-nginx-gunicorn-docker/README.md

 # Face-Detection-flask-gunicorn-nginx-docker

-This is a simple demonstration of dockerized face-detection API-restful which is implemented with flask and nginx and scaled with gunicorn.
+This is a simple demonstration of dockerized face-detection restful-api which is implemented with flask and nginx and scaled with gunicorn.
 This web-api accepts an image as an input and returns face-box coordinates.

 # Notes